 1. “Your Time Is Gonna Come” (1969)

 Led Zeppelin’s debut album intrigued fans and flummoxed critics before eventually sledgehammering its way through all defenses.
 But the band also proved they could take their foot off the throttle when necessary, as in this mid-tempo romantic revenge fantasy.
-John Paul Jones delivers magisterial church organ to set the tone, while Robert Plant lays off the intense wailing that characterized his vocals elsewhere on the album, instead finding a bluesy “pocket.”
+John Paul Jones delivers a magisterial church organ to set the tone, while Robert Plant lays off the intense wailing that characterized his vocals elsewhere on the album, instead finding a bluesy “pocket.”

 2. “The Lemon Song” (1969)